gdsc-loyola/pavilion/frontend/README.md

 ## Starting Dev Environment

-You can run both the Django server and webpack with one command.
+You can run both the Django server and vite with one command.

 ```bash
 npm run dev:all
 ```

+The Django server should be live at http://localhost:8000

+The vite server should be live at http://localhost:3000

+We're using vite for our development bundler since it supports HMR (Hot Module Reloading) and it is generally faster than webpack, thus a faster feedback loop.

+When building for production though, run `npm run build` to update the `main.js` file.

 ## Formatting

 It is recommended to install the [Prettier Extenstion](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to format code every time you save it.
 To make sure all code is formatted correctly, always remember to run `npm run format` before pushing.

 ## Project struture